 Additionally, at the end of the research activity, both the student and the faculty are required to fill out a final report describing the project and work completed.
 Lastly, Research Hours | Weekly Time Sheet will need to be submitted at the end of the assistantship.

 Some research assistantships may not provide financial compensation but nonetheless offer significant learning experiences.
 The Opportunities Fund can be used to cover the cost of an experience that meets the Macaulay Honors College definition of an internship/research but is unpaid and for which you do not receive academic credit.
 Additionally, the Opportunities Fund can be used to finance travel expenses associated with internships/research outside New York City.
 You may also be eligible for a grant from the New York Community Trust.
 Speak to your Advisor about funds available to support your internship before applying.

 There are summer research opportunities in labs across the country.
 Formal programs are paid, include seminars and mentoring, and can be highly competitive.

 - Research Experiences for Undergraduates supports active research participation by undergraduate students in any of the areas of research funded by the National Science Foundation.
 REU projects involve students in meaningful ways in ongoing research programs or in research projects specifically designed for the REU program.

 Note: programs often require U.S. citizenship or permanent residency status.

-CUNY Faculty interested in finding a Research Assistant can post the opportunity on CareerPath, our online job board.
-We accept applications and post projects on a rolling basis.
+CUNY Faculty interested in finding a Research Assistant can post the opportunity through the form below.
+We accept applications and post projects for the Summer semesters only.
 There is no deadline but we ask that faculty post projects at least a month before the proposed start date.